vectordotdev/timber-ruby/README.md

 ```

 This does _not_ silence the controller call log event.
 This is because Timber captures the
-parameters passed to the controller, which is extremely valuable when debugging.
+parameters passed to the controller, which is very valuable when debugging.

 For a full list of integrations and settings, see
 [Timber::Integrations](http://www.rubydoc.info/github/timberio/timber-ruby/Timber/Integrations)